jbiason/blog/content/quotes/mark-twain/index.md

 > "If it is a Miracle, any sort of evidence will answer, but if it is a Fact,
 > proof is necessary."

+> "It usually takes more than three weeks to prepare a good impromptu speech."